contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The mission president holds the priesthood keys for baptizing converts in a mission (see the definition of convert baptism candidates in [18.7.1.2](18-priesthood-ordinances-and-blessings.md#18712-converts)).
 Under his direction, a full-time missionary conducts a baptism and confirmation interview for each candidate and authorizes the ordinances to take place.
 The mission president also oversees the recording of the ordinances by the mission staff so that a membership record can be created.

 The full-time missionaries coordinate closely with the ward mission leader (if one is called) or the member of the elders quorum presidency who leads missionary work in the ward.
-Under the direction of the bishopric, this person plans and conducts baptismal services.
+Under the bishopric’s guidance, this person plans and conducts baptismal services.

 Converts are typically confirmed in any sacrament meeting in the ward where they live, preferably on the Sunday after their baptism.
 The bishop may grant exceptions for a convert to be confirmed at the baptismal service, for example if the number of confirmations would require too much time in sacrament meeting or to accommodate personal or family needs of the new convert.